smqsrgswc/Unblock-TVB/README.md

 A simple Chrome extension for bypassing the oversea limitation of TVB.com.

 Installing this extension, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.

-The download link is http://bit.ly/Unblock-TVB-crx
+You can download the Chrome extension (crx) file from  http://bit.ly/Unblock-TVB-crx